armon/bloomd/README.rst

 Although extensive performance evaluations have not been done, casual testing on a 2011 Macbook Air shows response times of about 5 μs for set/check operations.
 Doing pure set/check operations also allows for a throughput of at least 300K ops/sec.
+On Linux, response times can be as low as 2 μs.

 Bloomd also supports multi-core systems for scalability, so it is important to tune it for the given work load.
 The number of worker threads can be configured either in the configuration file, or by providing a `-w` flag.
+This should be set to at most 2 * CPU count.
+By default, only a single worker is used.

 References
 -----------